miyamot0/datatracker-pwa/src/assets/content/information.md

 index: 1
 ---

 The DataTracker program is designed to provide considerable flexibility in how data are collected and managed.
 This flexibility allows you to structure your data in a way that makes sense for your specific needs and research questions.
-However, there are several critical and recommended organizational structures to follow to ensure that data are easily accessible and manageable.
+However, there are several critical and recommended organizational practices to adopt to ensure that your data are easily accessible and manageable.

 This document provides an overview of the recommended organizational structure for data within the DataTracker program and outlines some general rules to follow when using the program.

 ### Approving DataTracker access

-DataTracker is a website at its core--it does not have access to your hard drive as an installable program would.
-For this reason, you are prompted to approve the program access to **a specific** folder on your hard drive whenever you use it.
+DataTracker is a website at its core.
+It does not have access to your hard drive as an installable program would (and for very good reason).
+Because of how this program is designed, you are prompted to approve the program access to **a specific** folder on your hard drive whenever you use it.
 This is happen once **every time** you use the program for security purposes.
 The interface will provide cues to indicate to the user if relevant access has or has not been authorized.

 <div align="center" width="100%">
     <img src="/docs/access_not_authorized.png" alt="Image of access not being authorized"/>
     <img src="/docs/access_authorized.png" alt="Image of access being authorized"/>
 </div>

-As a general practice (Note: which can be disabled), you program will prompt you to use a Folder (wherever it is located) named DataTracker (e.g., "DataTracker" folder on your Desktop).
-This is largely as a prompt for users not to accidentally load a "Group" folder as if it were a "DataTracker" folder.
+As a general practice, the program will prompt you to use a Folder named DataTracker (e.g., "DataTracker" folder on your Desktop).
+This is largely as a prompt for users to avoid accidentally loading a "Group" folder as if it were a "DataTracker" folder.

 This can be disabled, but for good practice, it is kept as a default setting.
-Using **Google Chrome** in Windows, this appears as the following:
+Using **Google Chrome** in Windows, this could appear as the following:

 <div align="center" width="100%">
     <img src="/docs/approve_folder.png" alt="Image of relevant 'DataTracker' folder being selected"/>